RapidataAI/rapidata-python-sdk/docs/custom_orders.md

 <sup>1</sup> Due to the possibility of multiple people answering at the same time, this number is treated as a minimum.
 The actual number of responses may be higher.
 The overshoot per datapoint will be lower the more datapoints are added.

 <sup>2</sup> The Referee is responsible for deciding when to stop collecting responses.
 The `NaiveReferee` will stop collecting responses after the specified number of responses is reached.
-The `EarlyStoppingReferee` will stop collecting responses if either the confidence threshold is reached or the max votes have been collected - This is valuable if there is a clear correct answer but less so if it's an oppionion based question.
+The `EarlyStoppingReferee` will stop collecting responses if either the confidence threshold is reached or the max votes have been collected - This is valuable if there is a clear correct answer but less so if it's an opinion  based question.